 Blauparts’ Transmission Fluid Fill Pump Tool Alternative

 To allow for a quick flow of VW ATF into the transmission you can use pump tool number J91001.
 See our J91001 Instructional Document that shows how to adapt the pump to the Ravenol bottle spout tube.
 The hand pump base can be adapter directly to the Ravenol bottle tube that pulls out from the Ravenol bottle cap.
 As the fluid is pumped into the transmission, the bottle will collapse as the fluid is sucked from it.
-This may not be the prettiest way to pump fluid into the transmission, but it is an adequate and cost-effective way to fill the fluid, rather than having to buy the more expensive T2A0152 tank and T2A0108 adapter.
+This may not be the prettiest way to pump fluid into the transmission, but it is an adequate and cost-effective way to fill the fluid, rather than having to buy the more expensive and .

 How To Step 19